 Native plants and naturalistic landscape design

-Interns will be trained in environmental horticulture, Jenkins’ unique approach to gardening.
+Interns will be trained in environmental horticulture, Jenkins’ ecological approach to gardening.
 Gardening in this ecological context is the best long-term strategy for stewardship, conservation and sustainable landscape design.

 Rhododendrons, azaleas, and related species

-As a newly created public garden in 1976, the original “Master Plan for Development” specified and emphasized ericaceous plants in the scientific collections because of ecological considerations.
+As a newly created public garden in 1976, the original “Master Plan for Development” specified and emphasized ericaceous plants in the scientific collections because of existing site conditions.
 Related ericaceous plants include mountain laurels, pieris, enkianthus, leucothoe, blueberries, and many others.
 Jenkins’ collections of both Rhododendron and Kalmia are nationally accredited through the American Public Gardens Association’s Plant Collection Network.

 Jenkins Arboretum & Gardens is a 48-acre public garden located in Devon, Pennsylvania.
 Since its inception in 1976, the mission of Jenkins has been to preserve natural tranquil woodlands for community enjoyment, to showcase native plants and a world class collection of rhododendrons and azaleas and to promote environmental horticulture through learning, research and conservation.
 Jenkins is open daily and is always free of admission.